 On one occasion another guy came downstairs with me carrying a load.
 He’s only 25, a very interesting character, but with a good heart.
 He’s a bit of an extrovert and has taken to me.
-Earlier we’d had a candid conversation about his father being basically a drug addict, and I’d shared with him some of my story.
+Earlier we’d had a candid conversation about his father basically being a drug addict, and I’d shared with him some of my stories.
 We continued the story downstairs, alone in the kitchen.

 I found out he’d got in with the wrong crowd and had become a drug dealer.
 He was making $7,000 a week working a few hours, but then some of his friends got arrested, and he realised how it wrong it was and he got out.
 He told me of a harsh childhood and how he was trying to get things back on track.
 Weaving through this conversation was my story as he asked questions and I answered explaining how I was lucky to have good friends and how I’d survived by telling myself this is not how I want my story to end.